23 Cloud microphysics

 \[ \begin{align} F = F_p + F_v.\tag{23.18}\label{eq:stokes_friction_split-up} \end{align} \]

-According to the statements at the beginning of Chap.
+According to the observations at the beginning of Chap.
 15 and Eq.
-(23.9) can be $\mathbf{v}$ in the form
+(23.9), $\mathbf{v}$ can be written in the form

 \[ \begin{align} \mathbf{v} = \nabla\times\mathbf{A} \end{align} \]